 Determination of Base Penalty

-(1) Except for Class III violations and for penalties assessed under OAR 340-012-0155, the base penalty (BP) is determined by applying the type, class and magnitude of the violation to the matrices set forth in this section.
+(1) Except for Class III violations and for some penalties assessed under OAR 340-012-0155, the base penalty (BP) is determined by applying the class and magnitude of the violation to the matrices set forth in this section.
 For Class III violations, no magnitude determination is required.

-(2) $8,000 Penalty Matrix:
+(2) $12,000 Penalty Matrix: